chroniclesofcode/chroniqueue/README.md

 queue CAN be removed.
 I don't think it will really change any of my thoughts, but technically the stats on the mutex queue can be faster by a fair amount.

-The timer is also on debug mode, since on release mode, there are a large number of optimizations that basically render the SPSC queue to take 2 milliseconds - I'm assuming it caches values of my loop and doesn't even run them at all or something, I'll have to investigate why the speedup is so dramatic.

-To test the validity of this, we create one SPSC queue with two threads on it at the same time.
+To test the correctness of this, we create one SPSC queue with two threads on it at the same time.
 One will push integers to it, one will pop integers off it, and sum them all together.
 We will see if any integers are 'lost' during the many transactions.